Creator Deal HQ

 Equity in the startup

-Common stock, granted on day one.
+Granted on day one.
 Real shareholder rights from minute one.
-Performance-secured for the first three years — ship the content, the equity is yours forever.
+Performance-secured for the first three years.
+Ship the content, the equity is yours forever.

 0 years